 Amazon’s success demonstrates that collecting third-party products under a single roof removes friction, boosts transparency, and gives the buyer more selection.
 Collectively known as the “Amazon Effect”, this disruption in B2C commerce has a profound impact on B2B selling, too.
 Amazon’s B2B marketplace already surpassed $25 billion in annual sales, more than doubling the numbers over the last three years.
 Global brands like Shell launched a B2B marketplace for the mining sector while Tata Group is close to launching a marketplace of their own.

 But that doesn’t mean that smaller players can’t capitalize on the marketplace boom.
 In fact, marketplaces are already changing our understanding of B2B Marketplace transactions.
 Consider that:

 - The B2B Marketplace is roughly six times the size of the B2C market, and marketplaces remain an untapped opportunity in many verticals.
 Being first to market with a marketplace has many advantages, from gaining a dominant position in the market, building an ecosystem, to collecting commissions.

 - Marketplaces are easier to build than physical or “direct” eCommerce businesses.
-Starting a B2B Marketplace and sustaining it costs a fraction of a brick-and-mortar store.
+Starting and sustaining an online store with a B2B Marketplace platform costs a fraction of a brick-and-mortar store.
 You don’t even need to carry inventory or have a warehouse to build a marketplace.

 - Businesses buyers create long-term relationships with sellers, which means a steady stream of recurring revenue for marketplaces.
 Since marketplaces remain industry specific, they are leaders in their sphere, and attract large traffic as a result.

 - A B2B Marketplace gives marketplace owners immense data on vendors and their customers.
 By tracking various sales metrics, they can introduce new products, optimize supply and demand, and offer customers goods and services that truly matter to them, and even introduce products of their own.

 Let’s explore what makes B2B buyers gravitate towards marketplaces, how marketplaces meet the needs of marketplace operators and sellers, and why marketplaces continue making a permanent impact on B2B commerce.
 And if it’s the route you want to take, we’ll also give you some pointers on creating a marketplace of your own.